MicrosoftDocs/learn/learn-pr/wwl-azure/security-azure-sql-database-azure-sql-managed-instance/includes/5-implement-data-classification-sensitive-information.md

 ### Register a new source

+> [!NOTE]
-You'll need to be a Data Source Admin and one of the other Purview roles (for example, Data Reader or Data Share Contributor) to register a source and manage it in the Microsoft Purview governance portal.
+> You'll need to be a Data Source Admin and one of the other Purview roles (for example, Data Reader or Data Share Contributor) to register a source and manage it in the Microsoft Purview governance portal.

 In Microsoft Purview, after you register your data source, you can scan your source to capture technical metadata, extract schema, and apply classifications to your data.